-AUSTIN – The private recreational angler red snapper season opens Saturday, June 1, 2019 for a projected 97-days in federal waters.
+AUSTIN – The private recreational angler red snapper season opens Monday, June 1, 2020 for a projected 63-days in federal waters.
 Red snapper fishing is open year around in state waters.
-The season length is based on historical landing data, last year’s fishing effort data and the increase in the state’s allocation from the 2018 stock assessment.
+The season length is based on historical landing data, last year’s fishing effort data and the state’s allocation from the 2019 stock assessment.
 Bag and size limits will remain unchanged; 2 fish per person daily with a 16-inch minimum size limit in federal waters, and 4 fish per person daily with a 15-inch minimum in state waters.

-As part of this agreement, also known as an Exempted Fishing Permit, Texas must close the fishery when the state’s allotted poundage is reached.
+Texas must close the fishery when the state’s allotted poundage is reached.
 The red snapper season can also be closed in Texas if the Gulf-wide Total Allowable Catch is exceeded.
 TPWD’s Coastal Fisheries Division will be closely monitoring this fishery throughout the season and will close it when appropriate.
+At this time, the Covid-19 pandemic is not expected to affect the red snapper season, but TPWD will continue to monitor the situation and anglers should follow guidance from local authorities.
 The public will be notified of the any closings through TPWD’s website, social media accounts and news releases.

 Help TPWD better manage this resource by downloading the iSnapper app on your smart phone and reporting your red snapper landings.